rsksmart/bitcoin-scaling-hackathon/nfts2me/README.md

 ### Anypayments & ERC-20 mintings

 NFTs2Me allows to set the minting price not only in native, but also in any currency/ERC-20, and let the users mint in ERC-20 or native coin.
-Set a price in Native Coin (e.g. TZBC) or ERC-20 (USDT, pegged BTC...).
+Set a price in Native Coin (e.g. RBTC) or ERC-20 (USDT, pegged BTC...).

 This is currently not live on Rootstock testnet, but will be on Rootstock mainnet.
 On mainnet it will let your users **mint your NFTs with anything** (Native or any ERC-20).
 We'll do a **transparent swap and mint** for the user in one transaction.
 The owner always receives in the defined payment.